 GRAMPS THE VAMP

-Gramps The Vamp is a genre-bending instrumental “doom-funk” ensemble that has been exploring the dark corners of groove-based music since 2011.
-Corralling its eclectic influences (contemporary jazz, funk, world fusion, surf-rock, psychedelia, heavy metal, avant-garde) with a unifying retro-cinematic aesthetic, Gramps The Vamp weaves tight grooves, wild experimentation, and lush melodies together into a post-apocalyptic dance party.
+Gramps The Vamp is a genre-bending instrumental ensemble that has been exploring the dark corners of heavy groove-based music since 2011.
+Corralling its eclectic influences (funk, world fusion, surf-rock, jazz, psychedelia, heavy metal, avant-garde) with a unifying retro-cinematic aesthetic, Gramps The Vamp weaves tight grooves, wild experimentation, and lush melodies together into a post-apocalyptic dance party.

 Gramps The Vamp released its debut self-titled LP, produced by Orgone’s prolific leader, Sergio Rios (Los Angeles), in 2014.
 This sample-laden avant-funk album established the Chicago-based group both as a mainstay in the city’s robust funk-jazz scene, and as a group of renegades intent on breaking the mold of the genre.
 Experimentation continued for its 2016 sophomore effort, The Cave of 10,000 Eyes, a 70’s B-horror-film-inspired concept album that was recently added to the list of “Best Chicago Albums of the Decade” by the Chicago Reader.
 The seven-piece released its third record “Keeper of the Void” in October 2020, their most experimental and ambitious work yet, which was voted runner-up for Best Local Album of the Year in the Chicago Reader.